A framework for the local information dynamics of distributed computation in complex systems

-The state-space diagrams for rule 110 (\fig{110-stateSpace-teRightvsActive} and \fig{110-stateSpace-SepvsActive}) exhibit interesting structure, with significant clustering around certain areas and lines in the state space, reflecting its status as a complex rule.
-(The two diagonal lines are upper limits representing the boundary condition $t^c(i,j=-1,n,k=16) \geq 0$ for both destination states ``0" and ``1").
-On the other hand, the example state space diagrams for rule 30 (\fig{30-stateSpace-teRightvsActive} and \fig{30-stateSpace-SepvsActive}) exhibit minimal structure (apart from the mathematical upper limit), with a smooth spread of points across the space reflecting its underlying chaotic nature.
+The state-space diagram for rule 110 (\figu{110-stateSpace-teRightvsActive}) exhibits interesting structure, with significant clustering around certain areas and lines in the state space, reflecting its status as a complex rule.
+(The two diagonal lines are upper limits representing the boundary condition $t^c(i,j=-1,n,k=16) \geq 0$ for both destination states ``0'' and ``1'').
+Rule 54 (\figu{54-stateSpace-teRightvsActive}) exhibits similar structure in its state-space diagram.
+On the other hand, the example state space diagram for rule 30 (\figu{30-stateSpace-teRightvsActive}) exhibits minimal structure (apart from the mathematical upper limit), with a smooth spread of points across the space reflecting its underlying chaotic nature.
 From the apparent absence of coherent structure in its space-time information profiles, one may expect state-space diagrams for rule 22 to exhibit a similar absence of structure to rule 30.
-As shown by \fig{22-stateSpace-teRightvsActive} and \fig{22-stateSpace-SepvsActive} however this is not the case: the state-space diagrams for rule 22 exhibit significant structure, with similar clustering to that of rule 110.
+As shown by \figu{22-stateSpace-teRightvsActive} however this is not the case: the state-space diagram for rule 22 exhibits significant structure, with similar clustering to that of rules 110 and 54.

-To attempt to quantify the coherence of the structure here, we measure the correlation coefficient between the values of $t(i,j=1,n,k=16)$ and $a(i,n,k=16)$ for example (see Table \ref{table:correlations}).
-However, the correlation measures linear relationships alone; we also measure the mutual information\footnote{The mutual information is measured over 200 000 sample points via kernel estimation of the underlying entropies \cite{kantz97}, using a step kernel with precision $r = 0.3$ and maximum distance norms.} (see Table \ref{table:correlations}) between the pairs $(t(i,j=1,n,k=16),a(i,n,k=16))$ and $(s(i,n,k=16),a(i,n,k=16))$ as a more general measure of their underlying relationship.
-The mutual information results suggest (as expected) that rules 110 and 54 display strong relationships between all measures, with significant strength in these relationships for rule 22 also, and a strong relationship for $(s(i,n,k=16),a(i,n,k=16))$ in rule 18 (as these are highly correlated in the period-2 pattern in its domain).
-Again, this appears to be a useful heuristic for coherence in computation, though the state-space diagrams themselves contains much more detail about the relationships between these axes of complexity.